dmpe/urlshorteneR/ReadMe.md

 ### Help needed !!!

-- Testers (with the enterprise account too).
+- Testers with the enterprise accounts.
 Please install and try using it.
 Then report bugs in <https://github.com/dmpe/rbitly/issues>

 ### Looking for examples ?